Winter Vegetables List to Plant for Year-Round Growing

 What Are Winter Vegetables?

-As their name suggests, winter vegetables are a collection of crops that grow in cold weather.
+As their name suggests, winter vegetables are crops that grow in cold weather.
 Not only are they able to handle lower temperatures, but they also thrive in them.
-If you want to master your year-round gardening, they’re an excellent experiment for many homesteaders.
-By growing them in your gardens, you’ll be on your way to self-sufficiency.
+If you want to master your year-round gardening, they’re an excellent place to start for many homesteaders.

 Also, they can help to build the resilience of your gardens when the growing season comes around.